Vinnysv/BATCH-OLD-USB-UPDATE/README.md

 # BATCH-PS-Old-USB-Update
-This is the old method of updating completing an in-place update.
+This is the old method of completing an in-place update.
 This is a simple script that updates Windows feature updates and also updated Adobe Acrobat.

 This script updates Adobe Acrobat Reader DC and then updates Windows to a specified target release version and product version.
 The script is intended to be run as an administrator.